 SureSeq myPanel™ NGS Custom AML Panel

 Choose your perfect AML NGS panel from our range of fully tested and optimised panel content.
-Simply mix and match the genes or individual exons you require and get the most out of your sequencing runs.
+Simply mix and match the genes or individual exons you require for your research and get the most out of your sequencing runs.

-Acute myeloid leukaemia (AML) is the most common type of leukaemia in adults.
+Acute myeloid leukaemia (AML) is the most common type of acute leukaemia in adults.
 Our understanding of AML has been transformed in recent years to a disease classified largely based on genetic, genomic and molecular characteristics.
-Key genes identified include CEBPA, NPM1 and FLT3, with mutations in several additional genes being of interest from recent research.
+Key genes implicated in AML progression include CEBPA, NPM1, FLT3 and KMT2A (MLL) with mutations in multiple additional genes identified in recent research1.

-Figure 1: Illustration of the excellent uniformity of coverage of the CEBPA gene averaging ~3000x coverage.
+Figure 1: Illustration of the excellent coverage uniformity of the CEBPA gene.
 Depth of coverage per base (grey).
 Targeted region (green).
 Gene coding region as defined by RefSeq (blue).
 GC percentage (red).
-Repeat regions, and those rich in GC (pink).

-Select from any of the following myPanel AML gene or exonic content
+Select from any of the following SureSeq myPanel AML gene or exonic content

 A panel you may be interested in: